Rate of incidental findings on routine preoperative computed tomography for shoulder arthroplasty

 METHODS

-A retrospective study was conducted, for which Institutional Review Board of University of Iowa approval was obtained (#202103242).
+A retrospective study was conducted, for which Institutional Review Board of University of Iowa approval was obtained (No. 202103242).
 Informed consent was waived.
 Using an electronic medical record system, patients who had undergone anatomic TSA, RSA, or shoulder HA at a single institution between 2015 and 2021 were identified.
 Patients were identified utilizing current procedural terminology (CPT) codes for TSA or HA.
 Once these patients were identified, their medical records were reviewed, the procedure was confirmed, and all patients who had undergone a preoperative CT study of the operative shoulder were selected.
 For the purposes of this study, a preoperative CT was defined as one of the operative shoulder that had been performed within six months prior to the arthroplasty procedure.
 Patients who underwent a CT scan more than 6 months prior to surgery were excluded.
 Surgical indication or preoperative diagnosis were not utilized for inclusion or exclusion criteria in this study.
 Therefore, all patients that underwent TSA, RSA, or HA for fracture, primary glenohumeral osteoarthritis, or rotator cuff arthropathy, among other diagnoses, and who underwent a preoperative CT were included in this study.
 This generated a total cohort of 617 patients (Fig. 1).

 Fig. 1.